LL6425/NLP_Financial_Sentiment_Analysis/README.md

    The dataset includes more than 200k financial news (title and corresponding article) in the timespan 2008-2020 with category (news/opinion),ticker and provider

 1) Preprocessing --> NLP_FSA_PreProcessing.ipynb

+   - Cleaning textual data and get financial returns
+   - Providing different datasets including news only ones (no opinion articles)

 2) CountVectorizer Application --> NLP_FinSA_CountVectorizer.ipynb

+   - Binary and various ternary classifications of headlines/articles using financial returns
+   - Text vectorization through CountVectorizer
+   - Default ML models application
+   - Parameters Tuning of Vectorizer and ML models, also searched for scaling benefits

 Notes:
 - The whole project has been developed on Colab